danilyanedo7/starter-hugo-academic/content/authors/admin/_index.md

 On this site, you'll find a mix of my scientific work, snapshots from field adventures, and some small but exciting coding projects, mostly in R, sometimes elsewhere.

-You can explore everything chronologically or jump straight to the sections on [code](/tag/r/), [science](/tag/research/), or [fieldwork (photograhy gallery)](https://danilyan.myportfolio.com/), whatever suits your curiosity.
+You can explore everything chronologically or jump straight to the sections on [code](/tag/r/), [science](/tag/research/), or [fieldwork (photography gallery)](https://danilyan.myportfolio.com/), whatever suits your curiosity.
 Below, you’ll find my experience, recent publications, projects, and tutorials.

 ### Learn more about me [→](/post/aboutme)